ndungek/Credit-Card-Approval-Prediction/README.md

 Multi-variate Analysis

-# 3.2.1 Univariate Analysis

-# 3.2.2 Bivariate Analysis

-# 3.2.3 Multivariate Analysis

 # 3.3.
 Data Preprocessing
-# 3.3.1 Feature Engineering
+3.3.1 Feature Engineering

-# 3.3.2 Feature selection
+3.3.2 Feature selection

 # 4. Modeling

 In the modeling phase, we will address the issue of class imbalance before training our models.
 We will start with a decision tree as our baseline model, which provides a good understanding of feature-target relationships.
 Then, we will explore ensemble models such as Random Forest, AdaBoost, Gradient Boosting, and XGBoost.

-# 4.1 Splitting the Dataset
+4.1 Splitting the Dataset

-# 4.2 Handling Class Imbalance
+4.2 Handling Class Imbalance

-# 4.3 Decision Tree Classifier (Baseline Model)
+4.3 Decision Tree Classifier (Baseline Model)

-# 4.4 Random Forest Classifier
+4.4 Random Forest Classifier

-# 4.4.1 Random Forest Classifier with best parameters
+- Random Forest Classifier with best parameters

-# 4.5 AdaBoostClassifier
+4.5 AdaBoostClassifier

-# 4.5.1 AdaBoostClassifier with best parameters
+- AdaBoostClassifier with best parameters

-# 4.6 Gradient Boosting
+4.6 Gradient Boosting

-# 4.6.1 Gradient Boosting Classifier with best parameters
+- 4.6.1 Gradient Boosting Classifier with best parameters

-# 4.7 XGB Classifier
+4.7 XGB Classifier

-# 4.7.1 XGB Classifier with the best parameters
+- 4.7.1 XGB Classifier with the best parameters

 # 5. Model Evaluation.